CesiumGS/cesium-vite-example/README.md

 A minimal recommended setup for an applications using [Cesium](https://cesium.com) with [Vite](https://vitejs.dev/).

-If you are using Webpack instead of Vite check out our [`cesium-webpack-example`](https://github.com/CesiumGS/cesium-webpack-example) repo.
+If you are using Webpack instead of Vite, check out our [`cesium-webpack-example`](https://github.com/CesiumGS/cesium-webpack-example) repo.

-## Vue/React/Svelte/etc support
+## UI framework support

-This example was created to be the lowest common denominator in the Vite ecosystem.
-The same configuration has been tested with other UI frameworks in Vite with a small modification of adding the relavent plugin and should work the same regardless.
-If you run into framework specific problems please [open an issue](https://github.com/CesiumGS/cesium-vite-example/issues/new) and we can try and address it.
+This example was created to be the lowest common denominator in the Vite ecosystem and targets Vanilla JS.
+The same configuration has been tested with other UI frameworks in Vite (like Vue) with a small modification of adding the relevent plugin and should work the same regardless.
+If you run into framework specific problems please [open an issue](https://github.com/CesiumGS/cesium-vite-example/issues/new).

+If you create a new Vite project with [`create-vite`](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) you should be able to combine the `plugins` that it adds in `vite.config.js` with the ones in this example configuration and it should work.

 ## Running this application